RizwanAmjad/roofus-fullstack/Readme.md

 ## Run Using Docker Compose

 Simply run `docker-compose up` (in project root) to start the project as a multicontainer app.
+When running it in docker-compose it will start on port `8080`

 ## Project Structure